anaselhajjaji/learn-thanos/4-prometheus-agent-mode/README.md

 The agent mode is optimized for efficient metric scraping and forwarding (i.e. immediate metric removal once it's securely delivered to a remote location).

+Prometheus Agent uses a fraction of the resources as normal Prometheus, by not enabling features like: local metrics storage and local query APIs.

 ## Step 1: setup thanos receive and thanos query environment

 ### thanos receive